webhdx/support/docs/gc/picoboot/troubleshooting.md

 - Try a different power supply, ref. https://github.com/webhdx/PicoBoot/issues/32
 - Use 5V instead of 3.3V as noted in the wiring diagram.

-## Problem: Power light comes off shortly after hitting the power button
+## Problem: Power light comes off shortly after power up

 ### Cause: There is a short on 3.3V or 5V power rails